 "Someone once asked me what I regarded as the three most important requirements for happiness.
 My answer was: A feeling that you have been honest with yourself and those around you; a feeling that you have done the best you could both in your personal life and in your work; and the ability to love others."

 So now it's your turn to begin finding the happiness in you.
 What brings you joy?
 Maybe it's a night in watching TV.
 Maybe it's a night out at a new restaurant in town.
-Maybe it's staying up late watching a movie with your significant other.
+Maybe it's staying up late with your significant other.
 Maybe it depends on your mood.
 Wherever your happiness resides, go enjoy it.
 And tell us which of these definitions of happiness resonated with you most.
 Leave a comment and let us know how you define happiness.

 Dr. Rubin Khoddam is a Clinical Psychologist currently working in private practice in Los Angeles, CA as well as at the West Los Angeles VA as the Team Lead in the residential rehabilitation program for individuals dealing with issues related to substance use and homelessness.
 Dr. Khoddam currently provides individual, couples and family therapy, as well as group therapy.
 He also runs the IMPROVE: Outpatient Substance Use Treatment Program, a low-demand, harm reduction substance use treatment program for individuals hoping to decrease their substance use or examine the impact of their substance use in their life.
 For more information, visit his site www.DrRubinKhoddam.com and follow him on Facebook, Instagram, and Twitter.